lawrennd/lynguine/README.md

 ### Why lynguine?

 The name comes from the idea that data oriented architecture is like a set of streams of data, like linguine pasta.
-In Italian the word also means "little toungues" so there's also a connotation of translation between services.
+In Italian the word also means "little tongues" so there's also a connotation of translation between services.

 =======

 ## Linguine Configuration File Format

 A Linguine configuration file is a YAML file used to define the structure and behavior of data-oriented interfaces.
 These files specify the inputs, outputs, and various operations to be performed on the data.
 The configuration is hierarchical, allowing one interface to inherit from another.